96th Street station (IRT Broadway–Seventh Avenue Line): Design

 As with other stations built as part of the original IRT, the station was constructed using a cut-and-cover method.
 The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
-The bottom of this trough contains a foundation of concrete no less than 4 in thick.
+This trough contains a foundation of concrete no less than 4 in thick.
 Each platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The original platforms contain circular, cast-iron Doric-style columns spaced every 15 ft, while the platform extensions contain I-beam columns.
 Additional columns between the tracks, spaced every 5 ft, support the jack-arched concrete station roofs.
 There is a 1 in gap between the trough wall and the platform walls, which are made of 4 in-thick brick covered over by a tiled finish.

 The decorative scheme consists of red tile tablets, pink tile bands, a buff cornice, and buff plaques.
 The mosaic tiles at all original IRT stations were manufactured by the American Encaustic Tile Company, which subcontracted the installations at each station.
 The decorative work was performed by tile contractor Alfred Boote Company.